 Cloth wipes just go with cloth diapers.
 If you’re already cloth diapering, it’s takes almost no extra effort to use cloth wipes as well.
 I use cheap baby washcloths ($6 for 12) available at any big box store.
 Some people buy cleaning solutions or mix their own to wet the wipes with, but I usually just use water.
 The cloth “grabs” the mess better than any disposable wipe.
 Just throw the wipes in your diaper pail with your diapers and wash as usual.

 Wet bags are another must-have diapering accessory.
 Use a wet bag to carry dirty diapers or soiled clothes.
 When your baby outgrows the diaper stage, use them in place of a disposable plastic bag to hold wet clothes, swimsuits, or any other wet/dirty items.
-Wet bags come in many sizes and configurations.
-These ninja wet bags are awesome!
+Wet bags come in many sizes and configurations, and they’ll last you long past your cloth diapering days!

 I had the distinct misfortune to need nursing pads for a good year and a half after giving birth, both times.
 That’s a lot of disposable pads and money in the trash!
 Over the last four years I’ve used many different types of cloth nursing pads – cotton, hemp, bamboo, and backed with fleece or PUL.
 Forget crinkly, clammy, and expensive paper nursing pads.
 Cloth is a lot more comfortable and doesn’t stick to you when you leak.